ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ### Product type

-To create or edit a product type, a user needs to have access to attributes and attribute groups.
-You need to set the following permissions:
+To create or edit product types, a user needs to have access to attributes and attribute groups.
+Set the following permissions to allow such access:

 - `product_type/create`
 - `product_type/view`